 My current-day interaction with the internet seems to contain ever fewer of these portholes and chance encounters.
 If the internet is a superhighway, it feels like there are fewer exits, and you’re expected to keep traveling to the same places over and over again, based on your past behavior (and purchasing history).
 In fact, the highway always seems to loop back around to your own neighborhood.
 Meanwhile, other people also have their own set routes, which don’t share anything with yours, and you never run into each other.

-The original ending to this talk at SPUR was a story about a train trip that Joe and I went on — the Amtrak Coast Starlight from Oakland to Los Angeles — where we visited the dining car and were randomly seated across from a military vet and his teenage grandson, both from Oklahoma.
+Originally, I ended this piece with a story about a train trip that Joe and I went on — the Amtrak Coast Starlight from Oakland to Los Angeles — where we visited the dining car and were randomly seated across from a military vet and his teenage grandson, both from Oklahoma.
 It was difficult to have a conversation with them; there were many topics we had to tiptoe around, and just as much as we assumed about them (being conservative and quite probably Trump supporters), they seemed to assume about us (being some hipster couple that had of course gotten on at the Oakland station).
-But we made it through ok.
-In the context of my talk, the story was supposed to be an illustration of the importance and difficulty of talking to strangers.
+But we made it through OK.
+The story was supposed to be an illustration of the importance and difficulty of talking to strangers.
 I was arguing for more dining cars on the internet.

 So, instead of ending with the train story, I will end with a different example of connection.
 In BANGED (the Interview), the artist Angela Washko negotiated a Skype interview with Roosh V, a slimy pickup artist and “the web’s most infamous misogynist.”
 Her essay on the experience describes how she’d “hoped to understand how [Roosh] and his increasingly visible community have constructed their worldview in opposition to feminism and the growing independence of women, and, in turn, ask him to have empathy for those whose experiences he does not identify with.”
 But during the interview, she realized that this was “an unrealistic goal” and that “though mostly polite and extremely generous with his time, Roosh appeared unable to acknowledge that I might be qualified to think autonomously or be well-regarded in my field.”
 Throughout the interview, Roosh draws upon his own sense of logic, science, and objectivity.
 For him, Washko is simply wrong in ways she can’t even see, and no amount of debate, cajoling, or empathy will change that.